conor19w/Binance-Futures-Trading-Bot/README.md

 * Whitelist your IP address to further secure your account, and so that your API keys don't expire after 1 month.
 * Fill in your api keys into api_secret and api_key in [API_keys.py](https://github.com/conor19w/Binance-Futures-Trading-Bot/blob/main/API_keys.py).

-### Back test strategies in [Bot.py](https://github.com/conor19w/Binance-Futures-Trading-Bot/blob/main/Bot.py)
+### Back test strategies in [Backtester.py]()
 ---
-* To back test ensure Trading is switched off on line 95.
-* Back test section starts at __line 719__.
 * Create a list named 'symbol' of coin/coins you wish to run a strategy on ie. symbol = ['BTCUSDT' , 'ETHUSDT'] , this would run your strategy on BTC and ETH.
 Whereas symbol = ['BTCUSDT'] would run the strategy on BTC only.
 * Ignore the __pair-trading__ section and ensure pair_Trading = 0, if you are executing a TA strategy
 * The data is split into an in-sample set and a test set, the flag __test_set__ decides which set we are running the strategy on, both sets are in same units as test_set_length but we adjust __time_period__ variable to change the in-sample data set length.
 The reason for splitting the data like this is to optimize parameters on the in-sample set and then once optimized run the strategy on the test-set to see if you have overfit your model by cherry picking values for parameters that suit the in-sample data.
 * The __time_period__ variable is the length of time in the past from today excluding the test-set, to run the strategy on.
 This is in the same units as the test_set_length.
 * The __TIME_INTERVAL__ variable is the interval for the candlesticks we want to trade on.
-* Next we want to choose our TA strategy, this is done after __line 925__ , uncomment a strategy or call a new strategy you have written yourself here, the 'prediction' variable is used to tell the script to go short (0), go long (1), or go flat (-99).
+* Next we want to choose our TA strategy, this is done after __line 295__ , uncomment a strategy or call a new strategy you have written yourself here, the 'prediction' variable is used to tell the script to go short (0), go long (1), or go flat (-99).
 This should be returned by custom strategy functions/classes you write for the strategy to be executed correctly
 * Some of the pre-coded strategies return a 'Type' variable, if a strategy returns the 'Type' variable you must call the SetSLTP() function from __TradingStrats.py__ in order to set the corresponding Stop loss value, and Take profit value, this function is found in TradingStrats.py
 * Now just run the script and wait a few minutes for it to pull the data and begin backtesting